hevronig/hevronig.github.io/_posts/2015-04-30-kingman-reef.md

 </video>

 That's it!
 The cruise is over and we are making our way back to Hawaii.
-This trip was an amazing experience, and it will take me some time to let it all sink...
+This trip was an amazing experience!
+It will take me some time to let it all sink...
-But now I'm looking forward to get back home to my wife and daughter :)
+Now I'm just looking forward to get back home to my wife and daughter :)